searchblox/monit-searchblox/README.md

 -e) email address to send monit alerts to
 -v) be more verbose (includes debug output)

-This script installes monit on a CentOS system, configures and installs it.
+This script installes monit on a CentOS system, does the configuration and starts it up